 Impact

 The Linux kernel contains a flaw in the IPVS load‑balanced service module.
 When a service’s scheduler is unbound, the svc->scheduler pointer is cleared only after RCU callbacks are scheduled.
-This timing gap can cause the scheduler structure to be freed while packets are still being processed, leading to a use‑after‑free bug (CWE‑416).
+This timing gap can cause the scheduler structure to be freed while packets are still being processed, leading to a use‑after‑free bug.
 The resulting kernel memory corruption can trigger a crash or, if an attacker can control the freed memory, allow arbitrary code execution in kernel context.
+Additionally, the bug involves improper synchronization around the scheduler linkage, which can be classified as CWE-825.

 Affected Systems